California

 The monthly payment is only part of the math

 A lot of people compare rent to principal and interest only.
-That is too simple.
+That's too simple.
+To compare buying vs renting, look at the full ownership cost:

 Get Your Free Rate Quote